Ruff day: 12-year-old dog rescued after falling into bay

 The rescue and reunion were posted on the Miami Beach Fire Rescue’s Twitter page.

-Junior wandered away from his backyard while owner Jose Ruiz was out for a run.
-Ruiz began a frantic search for his dog.
+A woman who runs a pet-reuniting service in Los Angeles helped to reunite the dog and his owner after spotting news reports about Junior and seeing Ruiz’s Instagram post.
+Helen Trimble contacted Ruiz and sent him the stories.
+He headed to City Hall, where he was reunited with Junior.

-Luckily, firefighter Emilio Sanchez jumped in the bay to rescue the struggling dog.
-The rescue hit social media.
+Ruiz tells the Herald he has no idea how Junior got into the bay.

-A woman who runs a Los Angeles dog rescue saw news reports and Ruiz’s Instagram post about his pet.
-She contacted Ruiz, who headed to City Hall where he was reunited with Junior.
+“He doesn’t like water.
+He doesn’t even like to take a shower,” Ruiz said, who gave the dog a shower Thursday night to rinse off the salt water.
+“I think he’s had enough water for a while.”

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.